-Transactional-based revenue is recognized when persuasive evidence of an arrangement exists, fees are fixed or determinable, and collection is reasonably assured.
+Transactional-based revenue is recognized when persuasive evidence of an arrangement exists, fees are fixed or determinable, and collection is probable.
 Revenues from our credit scoring, data processing, data management and internet delivery services are recognized as these services are performed.
 Revenues from transactional or unit-based license fees under software license arrangements, network service and internally-hosted software agreements are recognized based on minimum contractual amounts or on system usage that exceeds minimum contractual amounts.
 Certain of our transactional-based revenues are based on transaction or active account volumes as reported by our clients.
 In instances where volumes are reported to us in arrears, we estimate volumes based on preliminary customer transaction information or average actual reported volumes for an immediate trailing period.
-Differences between our estimates and actual final volumes reported are recorded in the period in which actual volumes are reported.
-We have not experienced significant variances between our estimates and actual reported volumes in the past and anticipate that we will be able to continue to make reasonable estimates in the future.
+Differences between our estimates and actual final volumes in the past and anticipate that we will be able to continue to make reasonable estimates in the future.
 If for some reason we were unable to reasonably estimate transaction volumes in the future, revenue may be deferred until actual customer data is received, and this could have a material impact on our consolidated results of operations.